-The extension of the lease, originally expected during 2021, was delayed and currently is on hold due to the invasion of Ukraine by Russia.
+The extension of the lease, originally expected during 2021, was delayed and currently is on hold due to the invasion of Russia in Ukraine.
 The asset is planned to be part of Stage 3 of the Arcona transaction.

-• -Rozny Lane - Kiev Oblast, Kiev, Ukraine
+• Rozny Lane - Kiev Oblast, Kiev, Ukraine